A one stop guide to General Paediatric registrar positions in Victoria

 Trainee Positions

-• 11 Registrar positions (SSU / EML / OPD) - these positions work in Short Stay Unit / Evening Medical Lead / Outpatient clinics - these are part time roles (please see Streams listed below)
+• These positions work in the Short Stay Unit / Evening Medical Lead / Outpatient clinics

-• 6 or 12 months - please clearly indicate in your cover letter what length of contract +/- which 6 month period you are seeking
+• 6 or 12 months - please clearly indicate in your cover letter what length of contract you are seeking and which 6-month period you are seeking

 • These roles provide clinical care of acute general paediatric conditions, an after-hours leadership role across the hospital, and delivery of clinical care in the outpatient setting

-• Allocations for specific roles will be made after all roles are appointed (see streams below).
+• Allocations for specific roles will be made after all roles are appointed.
 You will have the opportunity to preference SSU / EML shifts and/or outpatient clinics.

-• Access to the following clinics may be available depending on days the clinics run and rostering pressures: General Medicine; Upper Airways; Dermatology; Continence; Chronic Fatigue; Allergy; Rheumatology
+• Access to the following clinics may be available depending on days the clinics run and rostering requirements: General Medicine; Upper Airways; Dermatology; Continence; Chronic Fatigue; Allergy.

-• General Medicine Fellows - multiple positions across 3.4 EFT
+• General Medicine Fellows - multiple positions across 12 months

-• 12 month positions preferred (6 months considered)
+• 12 month positions preferred (6 month positions considered)

 • These positions combine both General Medicine Fellow and Night Medical Lead responsibilities.
-They offer a advanced trainee experience and training in General Medicine, as well as the opportunity to mentor and lead junior staff in a leadership role in the Night Medical Lead role, which has a whole-of-hospital scope.
+They offer an advanced trainee experience and training in inpatient and outpatient General Medicine, as well as the opportunity to mentor and lead junior staff in a leadership role in the Night Medical Lead role, which has a whole-of-hospital scope.

 • These positions are the ideal bridge between a Fellow and Consultant role, with ample opportunity to step up in a very well supported team environment.